You at 26 weeks pregnant

 It’s important to test your blood to find out your Rh type.

 You’ll also be offered Anti-D if you have a bleed during pregnancy.
-This reduces the risks of health problems.
+This reduces the risk of health problems.

 After your baby is born, blood is collected from your baby’s umbilical cord and the Rh type is checked.
 You’ll have another Anti-D injection if your baby is Rh-positive.